- Course: Chemistry with a Year in Industry MChem, BSc

 Advice and tips

 “Make sure that you know the company that you apply for and that you tailor the application to them.
-Use the Careers Centre for mock interviews, especially if you haven’t had one before.
+Use the Careers Service for mock interviews, especially if you haven’t had one before.
 They give great constructive advice and it helps calm your nerves a bit before your actual interview.
 In the interview - I know everyone says it - be yourself.
 Everyone that is applying has the same academic credentials that you do, the thing that will make you stand out is your experiences and your personality.
 If you can get involved in societies or being a school rep will help with your communication skills and look great on your CV.
 Don’t be disheartened if you don’t get your first placement you apply for, keep applying until you get one.”

 Make sure that you know the company that you apply for and that you tailor the application to them.